1. Build your collection.

 - Maintain a library of several hundreds of unique titles, not class sets; 500 chapter books, or more for shorter books (Allington, 55).

-- Collect small group sets (5 copies per title) of the earliest, simplest books for shared reading or book clubs (Allington, 55).
+- Collect small group sets (5 copies per title) of the earliest, simplest books for shared reading (Allington, 55).

 - Purchase many different genres, topics, and ability levels.

 - Purchase paperbacks.
-They are less expensive, and less trouble if lost or damaged.
+They are less expensive.
 Also, children are more likely to develop a reading habit with paperbacks than hardcover books (Krashen, 46).

-- Magazines or also good reading material, but make sure you have sturdy bins or a magazine rack to protect the covers; again discard any in poor condition.
+- Magazines or also good reading material, but make sure you have sturdy bins or a magazine rack.
+If possible, invest in magazine covers.
+Discard any in poor condition.

 - Comics are a good choice for beginning readers.
-Just having comics on the shelves can generate more interest in your library over-all, and increase circulation of all books, even non-comic books (Krashen, 56).
+Just having comics on the shelves can generate more interest in your library over-all, and increase circulation of all books (Krashen, 56).

-- Make sure ethnic minority students can see their cultures represented.
+- Make sure ethnic minority students' cultures are represented.
 (Catapano, Fleming, & Elias, 68).

 Allington, R. L. (2012).
 What really matters for struggling readers: Designing research-based programs.
 Boston, Mass: Pearson.